EXCLUSIVE-New Saudi mega-city will be listed publicly, crown prince says

 The new city will not follow the rules and regulations enforced in the rest of Saudi Arabia, which imposes sharia law based on a strict Wahhabi interpretation of Islam.

 It will offer residents a more liberal lifestyle, allowing musical concerts and entertainment in a remote corner of the desert kingdom.
-Saudi Arabia has already started to relax some long-standing rules, including what was an effective ban on women driving.
+The country has already started to relax some long-standing rules, including what was an effective ban on women driving.

-The new city is part of the crown prince’s ambitious Vision 2030 plan to overhaul the economy of Saudi Arabia, OPEC’s largest producer, and provide jobs for an overwhelmingly young population in the face of a global oil price decline since 2014.
+The new city is part of the crown prince’s ambitious Vision 2030 plan to overhaul the economy of Saudi Arabia, OPEC’s largest producer, and provide jobs for an overwhelmingly young population amid a global oil price decline since 2014.

-Prince Mohammed has portrayed the reforms as a matter of economic survival, but one challenge for the ruling Al Saud family has been to secure the acquiescence of traditionalist clerics upon whose support the family relies for legitimacy.

-Some clergy suspect the bold initiatives conceived by the prince in leisure and tourism presage sweeping reforms in education, a bastion of conservatism where clerical control is believed by Western critics to have encouraged Islamist radicals not just in Saudi Arabia but across the Muslim and Arab worlds.

 Economic growth has slowed and the economy may shrink this year as the government introduces austerity measures.

 “The idea is not to restructure the economy as much as to seize the opportunities available that we didn’t address before.
-We have high capacity and we use only a little,” Prince Mohammed said.
+We have high capacity and we use only a little.”

 “Vision 2030 is about a lot of big opportunities, so Aramco is one of them, NEOM another opportunity ...
 We have a lot of huge projects we will announce in the next few years.”